DevKarenC/100-days-of-code/README.md

 **Thoughts**: From watching the [Free React.js Bootcamp videos by uidotdev](https://www.youtube.com/watch?v=NHfRLQuHjsU), I learned about how React works under the hood (for example, the `React.createElement()` method and what arguments it takes in, how React **elements** are different from React **components**. "**React Component** is a **function or class**, which optionally accepts input, and **returns a React Element**.")
 Also, the instructor clearly explained that `props` are to React components, what `arguments` are to functions.
 Along with additional practice with passing in props to components and dynamic rendering using the setState method, I am becoming more comfortable with React.
 I will be starting the Memory Game project tomorrow as suggested by the Odin Project as well as learn about the lifecycle methods and hooks.

+## Day 68: April 7, 2021

+**Today's Progress** 👩🏻‍💻
+- [x] Watch the Free React Bootcamp Video - Day 3
+- [x] Learn about React Lifecycle Methods
+- [x] Start working on the React Memory Game
+- [x] Learn about React Hooks

+**Thoughts**: I spent some time learning about the React lifecycle methods and the sequence of how they work:
+1. First the `constructor` function will be called and the initial states will be established.
+2. UI will be rendered with those initial states using the `render` method.
+3. Once mounted to the DOM, `componentDidMount` is called.
+4. If there are any updates to the components (ex. new props/states), `componentDidUpdate` will be called.
+5. If there are components being unmounted, `componentWillUnmount` will be called immediately before a component is unmounted and destroyed.
+The Free React bootcamp video was good for learning the basics of React but since this video was released before the React hooks were introduced, I watched a [different video](https://www.youtube.com/watch?v=eX_L39UvZes&t=7s) to learn how to use hooks inside of functional components.
+Funny enough, just as I learned about React lifecycle methods, hooks encourage thinking in terms of synchronization rather than lifecycle methods.
+Regardless, lifecycle methods are still important part of React since not all code is written using hooks and hooks such as `useEffect` still have a similar idea as lifecycle methods.

+## Day 69: April 8, 2021

+**Today's Progress** 👩🏻‍💻
+- [x] Create a number guessing game using vanilla JavaScript
+- [x] Learn about React Hooks
+- [x] Work on the React Memory Game

+**Thoughts**: The best way to learn something is by doing, so I'm using Hooks for the React Memory Game (spongebob squarepants theme 🧽).
+Unlike class components, there is less code to achieve the same goals for the functional components.
+They utilize destructuring very often as well.
+Overall, I enjoy how React is more clean to read and write than vanilla JavaScript, thanks to JSX.
+I'm excited to start building more projects using React 🥳